-Beyond the overall impact of cooperation, a few recent papers have used geo-coded data to investigate the distributional impact of mergers on voting behaviors (Horiuchi et al., 2015; Saarimaa and Tukiainen, 2016; Lapointe et al., 2018), local public sector jobs (Harjunen et al., 2019) and night-light intensity (Pickering et al., 2020; Egger et al., 2021).
+Beyond the overall impact of cooperation, a few recent papers have used geo-coded data to investigate the distributional impact of mergers on voting behaviors (Horiuchi et al., 2015; Saarimaa and Tukiainen, 2016; Lapointe, 2018), local public sector jobs (Harjunen et al., 2019) and night-light intensity (Pickering et al., 2020; Egger et al., 2021).
 Looking at mergers makes it particularly challenging to study local effects.
 First, the set of outcomes is limited, as data are typically collected at the post-merger level.
 Second, most mergers are voluntary, providing little insight on the impact for municipalities that did not want to merge and are the most likely to bear the costs of consolidation.

 In contrast, my setting of forced cooperation enables me to make three important contributions to the literature.
-First, exploiting the 2010 law, I can assess the causal impact of integration on municipalities that refused to cooperate to better understand their resistance.
+First, exploiting the 2010 law, I can assess the causal impact of integration on municipalities that refused to cooperate, which is typically unobserved.
 By comparing their experience to that of municipalities that had voluntarily integrated, I provide evidence that municipalities refused to integrate in order to avoid the local costs of integration.
 Second, I can investigate the local consequences of integration on a large set of outcomes, including housing, economic activity, local public services, public transport, and fiscal revenues.
-Third, given the large number of French municipalities, I can perform heterogeneity analysis along several dimensions to shed light
+Third, given the large number of French municipalities, I can perform heterogeneity analysis along several dimensions and show that different types of municipality face different costs of integration.